 We discussed where to put it.
 (The place where it used to sit was no longer available.)
 One possibility was removing the couch from the living room and placing both chairs there instead.

 As a temporary solution, we moved the couch into the dining room between the table and the window.

 Oh… Wow… How surprising to discover the couch totally works there!
-Even if we end up getting rid of the couch (it’s getting pretty worn out, which is why there is no photo), I will definitely put something similar in that spot.
+Even if we end up getting rid of the couch (it’s getting pretty worn out, which is why there is no photo), I will definitely put something similar — like this gorgeous settee — in that spot.

 Don’t be afraid to try something that might seem a little unconventional.
 You might end up loving it!
 If you don’t, move it back.
 No harm, no foul.